DawsonBodenhamer/Adorable-Hamster-Pets-1.21/README.md

 *   **Cheek Pouches of Holding:** Yes, inventory... *in their face*.
 Sneak + Right-click a tamed hamster to access 6 slots of prime real estate for small, logically-sized items.
 No, you can't stuff a Netherite block in there.
 Don't even try.
 They'll even automatically scarf down **Hamster Food Mix** from their cheeks if they take a tumble.
 Because convenience.
 *   **Advanced Combat (?)
 Techniques:**
     *   **Melee:** They'll bravely nibble on things that hurt you, or things you decide to hurt first.
 Valiant, if statistically unimpressive.
     *   **The Hamster Yeet™:** Press **'G'** (by default - maybe check your keybinds if nothing happens?) while *not* staring intently at a block.
 Behold as your shoulder companion becomes a surprisingly effective, albeit concussed, projectile.
 Gentle interaction required for post-impact recovery.
-(Note: Using babies for this is frowned upon.
-Mostly.)
 *   **New Questionable Flora:**
     *   **Wild Cucumber & Green Bean Bushes:** Find these lurking in appropriate biomes.
 Right-click the seeded ones for seeds.
 Try not to step on your potential hamster bait supply.
     *   **Slightly Less Useless Sunflowers:** Look like vanilla ones, but these actually *do* something.
 Right-click the top block when it looks seeded for **Sunflower Seeds**.
 They regrow.
 Eventually.
 Patience is a virtue you probably lack.